johnsyweb/johnsyweb.github.io/_posts/2025-05-05-career-break.markdown

 ## What About Work?

 Work's in good shape.
 They'll cope without me for a year.
+And I am grateful that the leadership team support my decision.

 ## Will I Return?